pratiksabale09/healthcare_billing_system/README.md

 3. SQLprovider -> This folder consists of all the methods that makes database calls, and sends results taking into respective data structure to AccountSectionFunctionality for IO.
 4. Models: Data Model Classes that are used in the project.
-5. Common: This directory consists of common classes like database connection that is shared within the project.
+5. Common: This directory consists of commonly used methods like validate patient and converting text to pdf that is shared within the project.
 6. db.properties: properties file to store database details.

 ## External JAR's Used